 The idea behind The Design Office was seeded back in the early 2000s during the first dot com boom, when Caserta, like so many others, had been laid off from his job as a web designer.
-He and a group of friends in San Francisco were mulling what to do next—they wanted co-workers but not an office job; stability but flexibility.
-They decided the best option was to rent a shared space where all of them could work together without working together.
+He and a group of friends in San Francisco were mulling over what to do next—they wanted co-workers, but not an office job; stability, but also flexibility.
+They decided the best option was to rent a shared space where they could all work together without working together.

-Before Caserta could sign a lease, he left San Francisco for grad school at Yale and then a Fulbright scholarship in Italy, where he spent a year studying the ins and outs of a small village.
-The village’s egalitarian approach to governing was appealing to Caserta, who had never himself been the kind to want to run a studio.
+But before that happened, Caserta left San Francisco for grad school at Yale, followed by a Fulbright scholarship in Italy, where he spent a year studying the ins and outs of a small village.
+The village’s egalitarian approach to governing was appealing to Caserta, who had never previously wanted to run a studio.
 When he returned to the United States and settled in Providence, Caserta spent a couple years devising a plan for opening a space where he could put his principles to practice.

 That ethos, combined with the fact that Caserta himself is an educator, gives The Design Office a vaguely academic ambiance.
 Experimentation is valued over commerciality.
 Its branding is no branding.
 And Caserta encourages members to work together to think critically about their practice, even if it’s in pursuit of a commissioned project.
 “There’s a real interest in the idea that the arts and humanities, and more generally the kind of non-commercial side of graphic design, is really worth fighting for,” he says.

 Though the ambition of The Design Office is to be a place where designers can push themselves on self-initiated projects and use the built-in community for feedback, Caserta acknowledges it’s a luxury to be able to rent a space for pure experimentation.
 “I still understand the very real phenomenon of needing to make money,” he says.
-Plenty of designers use The Design Office as their de-facto office space, but it’s intentionally designed to feel less transactional than a WeWork or other big coworking businesses.
+Plenty of designers use The Design Office as their de-facto office space, but it’s intentionally designed to feel less transactional than other large coworking businesses.